productivity

 What is the main problem that task management alternatives like this+that aim to solve?

-The average employee spends 2.5 hours daily addressing unplanned or reactive work, according to the Asana Academy of Work Index, 2024, much of it driven by messages that require action.
-Traditional task managers require manual entry of every action item, adding overhead rather than reducing it.
-AI-powered alternatives read messages automatically and extract tasks, eliminating the manual tax of capturing work from communications.
+The average employee spends 2.5 hours daily addressing unplanned or reactive work, according to the Asana Academy of Work Index, 2024, and a lot of it traces back to messages that need a response.
+Traditional task managers make you type in every action item, which adds overhead instead of cutting it.
+AI-powered alternatives read your messages and pull the tasks out for you, taking away the manual tax of capturing work from communication.

 How does this+that’s automatic task capture differ from traditional task managers?

-Traditional task managers are empty containers that users must fill manually. this+that’s DoBox functions as a task manager that fills itself by scanning Gmail, Outlook, Slack, and Microsoft Teams for action items.
-The AI identifies requests, deadlines, follow-ups, commitments, decisions, and approvals without requiring users to copy information between applications.
+Traditional task managers are empty containers you have to fill by hand. this+that’s DoBox is a task manager that fills itself, scanning Gmail, Outlook, Slack, and Microsoft Teams for action items.
+The AI picks out requests, deadlines, follow-ups, commitments, decisions, and approvals so you never have to copy information from one app to another.

 What kind of integrations does this+that support with its Model Context Protocol (MCP)?

-this+that provides ten pre-built MCP servers connecting to GitHub, Notion, HubSpot, Jira, Dropbox, and other business tools.
-The open architecture supports any MCP-compatible API, allowing teams to extend integrations beyond the pre-built options.
-This approach provides flexibility that traditional integration methods cannot match.
+this+that ships 18 pre-built MCP servers that connect to GitHub, Notion, HubSpot, Jira, Dropbox, and other business tools.
+Since the architecture is open and works with any MCP-compatible API, teams can extend integrations well past the pre-built set.
+That gives you flexibility traditional integration methods can’t touch.

 What types of work items can this+that’s AI extract from my messages?

-The AI identifies six categories of action items: requests (someone asking you to do something), deadlines (time-sensitive commitments), follow-ups (items requiring future attention), commitments (promises you made), decisions (choices requiring your input), and approvals (items awaiting your sign-off).
-These categories cover the majority of actionable content buried in daily communication.
+The AI sorts what it finds into six categories of action items: requests (someone asking you to do something), deadlines (time-sensitive commitments), follow-ups (items requiring future attention), commitments (promises you made), decisions (choices requiring your input), and approvals (items awaiting your sign-off).
+Between them, these categories cover most of the actionable content buried in everyday communication.